 Fruits of rough cocklebur, growing at an altitude of c.
 900 m, Annapurna, Nepal.
 (Photo copyright © by Kaj Halberg)

 Sailing on the wind

-Autumn is a time, too, when many plants spread their seeds with the aid of the wind, which may carry the seeds long distances.
+In autumn, many plants spread their seeds with the aid of the wind, which may carry the seeds long distances.

-Willows (Salix) and their close relatives, the poplars (Populus), both produce seeds with a fluffy appendix, and at times, the air is filled with millions of flying seeds from these two genera.
+Willows and their close relatives, the poplars (Populus), produce seeds with a fluffy appendix, and at times, the air is filled with millions of flying seeds from these two genera.

-The specific name pentandra is from the Greek pente (‘five’), referring to the male flowers, which have five stamens.
+The specific name is derived from the Greek pente (‘five’), referring to the male flowers, which have five stamens.
 The common name refers to the glossy, dark green leaves, which resemble those bay laurel (Laurus nobilis).